gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/SEQUENCE-DIAGRAMS.md

 ## Change Turret's Target Mode
 ![change-target-mode-sd](./assets/sequence-diagrams/change-target-mode-sd.png)

 To specify which of the buttons is being pressed, it was added a comment (code style) ``// mode main button`` and ``// mode option button``.
-Since the time line is well defined, there is no need to add a *strict* fragment in here.
-Howerver, it is important to understand that only when the main button is pressed, one of the options can be selected.
+It is important to understand that only when the main button is pressed, one of the options can be selected.
+The *strict* fragment shows this constraint.
+This is also true for the next sequence diagram.

 Every button is created with a ``Runnable`` object that is associated to its ``ClickListener`` listener.
 This means that when the button is clicked, the ``Runnable`` runs.
 For the mode options buttons, the ``Runnable`` defined was: